 Malta driving is dedicated to those persons coming for a holiday and intend driving in Malta.
 It is important to learn some tips about driving.
-Below I am including a list which is essential for you.

 As Malta is a small island, traffic is very heavy especially during rush hours which are usually early morning and late afternoon.
 One advantage Malta has that distances are short compared to other European countries.
 So your Malta driving should be enjoyed and will have ample time to do many activities.